 - During work, she comes and goes from her desk, running from meeting to meeting.
 Every time she returns to her desk, she’s conscious not to plop down into her chair.
 Rather, she squats down into her chair – workplace safety!

 - After work, she rapidly prepares dinner to ensure that her kids aren’t late for their activities.
-She twists to the right to turn the turn on the stove.
+She twists to the right to turn on the stove.
 She twists to the left to fill her pot with water.
 She reaches straight overhead to grab a stack of plates.
 She squats down to grab the tomatoes on of the crisper.

 - Later that evening, after her kids are tucked away, she races off to her volleyball game.
 During her game, she spends a large amount of time in a low isometric squat, ready to absorb that giant smash.
 At other times, she squats low and with power surging through her legs, transfers this power through her core as she launches high into the air, and reaches high overhead for a crushing block.